 - public hearings.

-We’ll publish all objections and counter-objections.
+We’ll publish all objections and counter-objections on this website.